Twisted Metal (2012 video game)

-Twisted Metal is a vehicular combat video game developed by Eat Sleep Play and published by Sony Computer Entertainment for the PlayStation 3.
-It is another reboot of the Twisted Metal series.
-The game was originally planned to be released in October 2011 but was delayed to early 2012.
+Twisted Metal is a 2012 vehicular combat video game developed by Eat Sleep Play and published by Sony Computer Entertainment for the PlayStation 3.
+It is the second reboot of the Twisted Metal series, following Twisted Metal: Black.
+The game was originally planned to be released in October 2011, but was delayed to early 2012.

 Gameplay

-The game focuses heavily on multiplayer combat, including various online game modes with up to 4 player split-screen and 16-players online (the online gameplay was discontinued in early 2019).
+The game focuses heavily on multiplayer vehicular combat, including various online game modes with up to 4 player split-screen and 16-players online (the online gameplay was discontinued in early 2019).

 For example, the Nuke Mode is a new online game mode where the players choose a faction to play against an opposing faction.
 In this mode, each faction has a giant metal statue that is being held in the air by a helicopter, which the opposing team must try to destroy.
 In order to destroy these statues, the player must abduct the enemy team's leader, then sacrifice the leader to a missile launcher that will, in turn, launch a nuclear missile.
 The person who sacrifices the leader and launches the missile has to control it to hit the opposing teams statue in the air.
 In order to win the opposing team has to repeat the process 3 times before the statue is destroyed for a team to win.

 There are four factions: the Clowns, the Dolls, the Skulls, and the Holy Men.
 The former having been announced as being inspired by Sweet Tooth and Dollface.
 The latter are led by Mr. Grimm and the Preacher respectively.